DAAD Graduate School Scholarship Programme (GSSP)

 • if possible, a copy of the MSc thesis (as a pdf file <5 MB size);

-• a short project idea (~400 words) of the planned doctoral research based on a discussion with a potential professor or academic supervisor of the BGI or research interests and expertise fitting our research programs.
+• a short project idea (~400 words) of the planned doctoral research based on a discussion with a potential academic supervisor of the BGI listed on page 1 of this document.

-• A selection committee of the Doctoral program will review the applications and select six candidates for submitting an extended research proposal and for online interview.
+• A selection committee of the Doctoral programme will review the applications and select six candidates for submitting an extended research proposal and for attending an online interview.

-• A short-list of four applicants is sent to the DAAD.
-Nominated applicants have to further submit their application documents to the DAAD.
+• A shortlist of four applicants will be sent to the DAAD.
+Nominated applicants will further have to submit their application documents to the DAAD.

-• The DAAD handles the final selection of two doctoral students.
+• The DAAD will handle the final selection of two doctoral students.

-• Applicants successfully accepted by the DAAD will be offered a full doctoral scholarship, funded by the GSSP programme.
+• The two applicants selected by the DAAD will be offered a full doctoral scholarship, funded by the GSSP programme.3

-• Scholarships start between 1 July and 1 December, 2025 pending on the DAAD procedure and visa obtention.
+• Scholarships will start between July 1st and December 1st, 2026, pending on the DAAD procedure and successful visa application.

 Financial Support